ajalt/clikt/docs/options.md

 ## Choice Options

-You can restrict the values that a regular option can take to a set of values using {% include api.html pkg="parameters.types" fun="choice" %}.
+You can restrict the values that a regular option can take to a set of values using [`[choice, ]`](api/clikt/com.github.ajalt.clikt.parameters.types/choice.html).
 You can also map the input values to new types.

 ```kotlin
 class Digest : CliktCommand() {